 eIV Payer Report

-This report is used to monitor the communication between VistA and the payers (Figure 52), including the types of error and warning messages that are received by VistA from the different payers (Table 165).
+This report is used to monitor the communication between VistA and the payers (Error!
+Reference source not found.), including the types of error and warning messages that are received by VistA from the different payers (Error!
+Reference source not found.).